Contributing

 cd Ribasim-NL

-First, set up uv as described in the uv documentation.
+First, install Pixi as described in the Pixi documentation.

-Then set up the environment by running the following command.
+Then set up the full development environment by running:

 Co-development with Ribasim

-Ribasim-NL pins to a specific Ribasim version in the pyproject.toml.
+Ribasim-NL pins to a specific Ribasim version in pixi.toml.
 Generally this will be the latest release.
 During development sometimes you may want to test out the latest unreleased development version of Ribasim.

-To do so, open pyproject.toml in your editor.
-Find the [tool.uv.sources] section and uncomment or add the git source like below:
+To do so, open pixi.toml in your editor.
+Find the [pypi-dependencies] section and change the ribasim git source:

 ribasim = { git = "https://github.com/Deltares/Ribasim", branch = "main", subdirectory = "python/ribasim" }

-You can change the branch name if needed, or use a specific commit with for example rev = "0075d4a".
+You can change the branch name if needed, or use a specific commit with rev = "0075d4a".

 If you are making changes to the Ribasim repository yourself, it will be more convenient to point to a local clone rather than GitHub.
 This can be done using this syntax: